Volkswagen Type 4: Features

 As Volkswagen's first 4-door saloon, the Type 4 also introduced unibody construction, coil springs, trailing wishbone rear suspension, hydraulic clutch manual transmission - as well as MacPherson strut front suspension: the 411's front suspension layout was subsequently adopted for the VW Type 1 1302/1303 ("Super Beetle").

-When the Type 4 was discontinued in 1974, its engine carried on as the power plant for the larger-engined Volkswagen Type 2s, produced from 1972 to 1979, and for the later Volkswagen Type 2 (T3) bus from 1980 until 1983.
+When the Type 4 was discontinued in 1974, its engine carried on as the power plant for the larger-engined Volkswagen Type 2 models, produced from 1972 to 1979, and for the later Volkswagen Type 2 (T3) bus from 1980 until 1983.

 411

 At launch, the 411 featured a 1679 cc engine with twin carburetors, subsequently modified in 1969 with Bosch D-Jetronic electronic fuel injection and with claimed power output increased from 68 to 80 PS.
 This fuel-injected engine was shared with the mid-engined Porsche 914, also launched in 1969.
 European 411 nomenclature highlighted the fuel injection with the suffix 'E' (for Einspritzung).
 Revisions in 1969 also included replacement of the single oval headlights with twin round headlights.

-The Type 4's battery was located under the left hand front seat.
+The Type 4's battery was located under the front passenger seat.
 All models featured ventless driver and front passenger windows, notched on their leading edge to provide draught-free ventilation, no cost metallic paint, radial ply tires, full carpeting, clock, electric rear window demister, flow-through ventilation, undercoating, and a thermostatically controlled auxiliary heating system, specifically, a gasoline-operated heater model BA4 by Eberspächer, fired by a spark plug, accessible from a hidden rear window deck plate.

 The 411 was also assembled in South Africa beginning in 1969, in two- or four-door configurations.
 The four-door only came as a DeLuxe and was available with an optional automatic transmission, while the two-door was available either as a Standard or a DeLuxe.

 In 1968, Karmann presented a 411-based cabriolet prototype which did not enter production.

 1968 Volkswagen 411L 4-door saloon.
 1968 models are distinguished by their single oblong covered headlamps.